neurohazardous/neurohazardous/_art/You've Got Males!.md

 gallery:
   - url: /assets/images/males_1.jpg
     image_path: assets/images/males_1.jpg
-  - url: /assets/images/males_2.png
+  - url: /assets/images/males_2.jpg
-    image_path: assets/images/males_2.png
+    image_path: assets/images/males_2.jpg
-  - url: /assets/images/males_3.png
+  - url: /assets/images/males_3.jpg
-    image_path: assets/images/males_3.png
+    image_path: assets/images/males_3.jpg
 classes: wide
 ---

-I started improvisation theatre at [The Staircase](http://staircase.org/) when I moved to Hamilton in 2016 to start graduate school at McMaster University.
+I started improvisation theatre at [The Staircase](http://staircase.org/) when I moved to Hamilton in 2016.
 The community quickly became like a family to me.
 After an intensive 6 week workshop, my peers and I decided to form a troupe: You've Got Males!
-Through them I've been able to better my English (my first language is Spanish), listen better, and be more quick on my feet.
-These skills have direct translations to my day to day life: I feel more at ease speaking in public, I can communicate more clearly, and I find it easier to talk about (for example) my research to non-scientific communities.
+Through them I've been able to better my English (my first language is Spanish), listen better, and be more quick on my feet when debating.
+These skills have direct translations to my day to day life: I feel more at ease speaking in public, I can communicate more clearly, and I find it easier to adapt my speech to different audiences (i.e. talk about my research to non-scientific communities).

-{% include gallery caption="You've got Males current Members: Matt Mongeon, Adam Vowels, Marek Ceglowski, Hector Orozco " %}
+{% include gallery caption="You've got Males current Members: Matt Mongeon, Adam Vowels, Marek Ceglowski, Hector Orozco" %}

 ## Past shows
 * [You've Got Males!
 Express Delivery](https://youve-got-males.brownpapertickets.com/)